dariomasante/landscapeR/README.md

 library(landscapeR)
 ```

 Here it follows a set of examples, using landscapeR functions to generate various landscape configurations.
+Similar examples are showed in the [vignette](http://htmlpreview.github.com/?https://github.com/dariomasante/landscapeR/blob/master/landscapeR.html).
 Let's start loading the required packages and making an empty landscape (by transforming a matrix into a geographical obkect):
 ```{r, message=FALSE, warning=FALSE}
 library(landscapeR)